-Where do the smells come from?
+Where do bad AC smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you have a different issue.

-Just like anything in your home, if your air conditioner isn’t cleaned properly or taken care of, there’s a good chance that dirt and dust will develop.
+Just like anything in your home, if your air conditioner isn’t cleaned properly or taken care of, there’s a good chance that dirt and dust will accumulate.
 And because components of your air conditioner aren’t front and center, cleaning them can often go overlooked.

-What can I do?
+What should you do?

 Assess your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve exchanged your air filter, try replacing it with a brand new one.
 We typically advise changing your filter every three months.
 But it’s also important to keep in mind other reasons that would require you to replace it more repeatedly, such as pets in the home or if a family member has allergies or asthma.